 - Take this as an opportunity to check in with yourself.
 Let your thoughts come and go without expectations or judgment.

-- Breathe naturally for as long as you'd like to remain in this pose.
+- Breathe naturally (inhale through your nose and exhale through your mouth) for as long as you'd like to remain in this pose.

 Perform this pose seated on a folded mat, bolster or chair.